-The default selection for the memory control signals consists of /CS0 and /OE0, and writes are disabled.
+The default selection for the memory control signals consists of /CS0, /OE0 and /WE0, and writes are enabled.
 This selection can also be immediately programmed to match the hardware configuration.
-A typical sequence would be to speed up the clock to full speed, followed by selection of the appropriate number of wait states and the chip select signals, output enable signals and write enable signals.
+A typical sequence would be to speed up the clock to full speed, then select the appropriate number of wait states and the chip select signals, output enable signals and write enable signals.
 At this point software would usually check the system status to determine what type of reset just occurred and begin normal operation.